 Secure Archiving & Publishing

-• When archiving and publishing “Yellow” data in YODA, the data access option must never be open.
-When filling in the metadata form, under “Data Package Access” choose “restricted access” if you plan to provide access upon a valid request or “closed access” if the data should never be accessed by other parties in the future.
+• When archiving and publishing “Yellow” data in YODA, the data access option must never be “Open - Freely retrievable”.
+When filling in the metadata form, under “Data Package Access” choose “restricted access” if you plan to provide access upon a valid request to reuse the data.
+Choose “closed access” if the data should never be accessed except for verification purposes.

 • Who will grant access to the data on the long-term?